How Much to Trademark a Name: Guide to Fees and Pricing

 Real-World Examples of Trademark Costs

 Take, for example, a boutique coffee shop that decides to secure its unique brand name nationwide.
 After evaluating how much to trademark a name, the owners budget for official filing fees across two classes of goods, a preliminary search, and legal assistance.
-The investment totals around $1,200, providing peace of mind that competitors cannot use a confusingly similar name.
+The investment cost provides peace of mind that competitors cannot use a confusingly similar name.
 In another scenario, a small software startup seeks international coverage for a distinctive product title.
-Factoring in both domestic and foreign fees, the total cost for filing a trademark reaches nearly $3,500.
 By weighing these expenses against the potential risk of infringement, the company makes an informed decision to protect its intellectual property globally.

 Additional Insights on Cost Management